We’ve all been there – you’re at the park, or having a dinner party, and your dog starts humping someone else’s pup or one of your guests’ legs.

 Dogs live unconstrained by internal (or external, for that matter) conflicts about their sexuality.
 They like what they like – no big deal.

-Plenty of dogs engage with sex or sex-like behavior with members of the same sex.
+Plenty of dogs engage in sexual behavior (or sex-like behavior) with members of the same sex.

 But are these same-sex scenarios nothing more than hormones run wild, or do they actually represent homosexual behavior and imply that such dogs are gay?

-In short, dogs can’t really be gay, simply because dogs don’t have a sexual orientation the way humans do.
-However, dogs can certainly exhibit gay behavior for a variety of reasons, which we’ll explain below!
+In short, dogs can’t really be gay, simply because dogs don’t have a sexual orientation or consistent sexual preference the way some humans do.
+However, dogs can certainly exhibit gay sexual behavior for a variety of reasons, which we’ll explain below!

 Dogs do what they want, when they want, and are presumably unconstrained by the internal conflicts that often plague humans.
 Sometimes their sexual advances even extend to other species, as countless cats, stuffed animals and human legs can attest.